SergeakaAimate/Ontology-Lab/ARTICLE-LIST.md

 46. [The Death of the Metaphor Is Not a Metaphor](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/DEATH-OF-METAPHOR.pdf) — an ontological inquiry into language's collapse within Superreality, documenting how metaphors petrify into literal operational instructions and examining the evolutionary rupture where ambiguity yields to binary exactitude while reality itself assumes the distorting function formerly assigned to figurative speech.
 47. [GETTING DARK: Pilate in the Age of Progress.pdf](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/GETTING-DARK-Pilate-in-the-Age-of-Progress.pdf) — a Superrealist diagnosis of the algorithmic state, where the metaphor of governance becomes operational fact and political responsibility dissolves into code.
 48. [JUNGLES OF THE DIGITAL REALM.pdf](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/JUNGLES-OF-THE-DIGITAL-REALM.pdf) — a Superrealist diagnosis of evolutionary rupture, where biological stasis collides with cognitive acceleration and humanity fragments into tribes navigating algorithmic ecosystems.
+49. [Intellectual Androgyny, or How Open Super-AI Will Kill Its Stillborn Twins.pdf](https://github.com/SergeakaAimate/Ontology-Lab/blob/main/docs/essays/Intellectual-Androgyny.pdf) — an ontological inquiry into algorithmic existence, distinguishing closed (mummified) from open (metamorphic) AI, introducing intellectual androgyny as post‑dualistic cognition, and reframing decentralization as emancipation.
 ---